 To help with this issue, I submitted a PR to the Go gRPC project to allow the creation of

-types from arbitrary error types that implement a specific interface.
-This, in combination with the newgogo/status
+status.Statustypes from arbitrary error types that implement a specific interface.
+This, in combination with the newgogo/statuspackage allows the user the same simplestatusinterface that works with arbitrarygogo/protobufregistered message types.

 For an example of this in use, please check out the

-, especially together with the gRPC-Gateway.
-Please ensure you use gRPC Go v1.11.0 or greater to make use of thegogo/status
+gogo/grpc-examplerepo, which was created to showcase this and other solutions when usinggogo/protobuf, especially together with the gRPC-Gateway.
+Please ensure you use gRPC Go v1.11.0 or greater to make use of thegogo/statuspackage.

 Further reading